-The Board agreed at its meeting in December 2019 to preserve and re-purpose the charity's buildings in line with its aspirations to provide a more modern environment and enhanced facilities for its current and future residents.
-This will involve a large refurbishment of the existing site and retention of all the original architectural features of the Victorian building.
-The Board agreed the terms of reference for a new Refurbishment Oversight Committee, which, with the support of its advisors, will oversee the design and completion of an ambitious refurbishment of British Home.
+Following a decision to terminate its earlier agreement with a development partner to build a new care facility on the existing site of the British Home, the Board agreed at its meeting in December 2019 to preserve and re-purpose the charity's existing buildings.
+This will involve a large refurbishment of the existing site and retention of all the original architectural features of the Victorian building, while creating a more modern environment with the infrastructure to support new technologies and rehabilitation equipment.